Do you know when the Constitution was written? Most Americans don’t, even though that’s a question people need to answer on the U.S. citizenship test.

 The Foundation’s American History Initiative has also created significant interest from policymakers and nonprofit leaders.

-These efforts have demonstrated that a waning knowledge of American history may be one of the greatest educational challenges facing the U.S. As a result, the Foundation is launching a major national initiative to transform how American history is learned today, providing high school students with an interactive digital platform intended to make American history more interesting and appreciated by all learners, particularly those who do not see the importance history plays in the now and tomorrow.
+These efforts have demonstrated that a waning knowledge of American history may be one of the greatest educational challenges facing the U.S. As a result, the Foundation is launching a major national initiative to transform how American history is learned today, providing high school students with an interactive digital platform intended to make American history more interesting and appreciated by all learners, particularly those who don’t see the importance history plays in the now and tomorrow.